Development

 Influencing Planning and By-Law Development

 The KLRA has been very involved with the Town on the topic of development, over a long period of time.
-The Official Plan has a Kahshe Lake-specific section, driven largely by the Kahshe Lake Plan.
-The Association has also been very involved in the Town’s new Comprehensive Zoning By-law, to be passed by Council in 2010.
+Both the Official Plan and Comprehensive Zoning By-law have Kahshe Lake-specific sections, driven largely by the Kahshe Lake Plan.
+Our active intervention has influenced the rules that apply to most development activities.

 Commenting on Applications

 When zoning amendments or minor variance applications are made, the Town advises the KLRA so that we may provide input into the Town’s decision.
-Our principal interface with the Town is through letters signed by the President and through two committees: The Town and District Liaison Committee and The Kahshe Lake Plan Implementation Committee.
+Our principal interface with the Town is through letters signed by the President and through the Town and District Liaison.

 Reviewing Applications